IanZeta64/Desafio1-Ecommece-CompassUol/README.md

 As a bonus, the program includes authentication for registered customers, ensuring that their shopping cart is always available, even when closing the application and returning later.
 It is also possible to authenticate as an employee, with manager and salesperson permissions.
 Only the manager can perform CRUD operations with employees.

-Project Structure:
+**Project Structure:**
 The project has several folders for better code organization.
 I will briefly describe each one:

-libs (src/main/java/libs): Contains the driver for connecting to PostgreSQL. config (src/main/java/config): Contains the class responsible for configuring and connecting to the database. domain (src/main/java/domain): Contains the record classes for objects that are not saved in the database.
-It includes the login class, which assists in authentication for employees and customers. enums (src/main/java/enums): Contains enums that help classify attributes with predefined values. utils (src/main/java/utils): Contains helper classes for user input, input validation, and text printing in the console. exceptions (src/main/java/exceptions): Contains custom exception classes specific to this program. controllers (src/main/java/controllers): Contains controller interfaces for user input and calls to the service layers.
-The impl subfolder (src/main/java/controllers/impl) contains the classes that implement the interfaces. services (src/main/java/services): Contains service interfaces that receive data from the controllers, manipulate object structures, apply business logic and prepare the object to be saved in the repository.
-The impl subfolder (src/main/java/services/impl) contains the classes that implement the interfaces. repositories (src/main/java/repositories): Contains repository interfaces responsible for receiving data from the services and executing SQL commands on the database to save objects.
-The impl subfolder (src/main/java/repositories/impl) contains the classes that implement the interfaces, with dependencies on the configuration class from the config package. view (src/main/java/view): Contains the interface responsible for the main menu method, presenting the available options to the user.
-The impl subfolder (src/main/java/view/impl) contains the class that implements the interface. application (src/main/java/view/application): Contains the class responsible for starting the application.
+*- libs (src/main/java/libs):* Contains the driver for connecting to PostgreSQL.
+*- config (src/main/java/config):* Contains the class responsible for configuring and connecting to the database.
+*- *domain (src/main/java/domain):* Contains the record classes for objects that are not saved in the database.
+It includes the login class, which assists in authentication for employees and customers.
+*- enums (src/main/java/enums):* Contains enums that help classify attributes with predefined values.
+*- utils (src/main/java/utils):* Contains helper classes for user input, input validation, and text printing in the console.
+*- exceptions (src/main/java/exceptions):* Contains custom exception classes specific to this program.
+*- controllers (src/main/java/controllers):* Contains controller interfaces for user input and calls to the service layers.
+The impl subfolder (src/main/java/controllers/impl) contains the classes that implement the interfaces.
+*- services (src/main/java/services):* Contains service interfaces that receive data from the controllers, manipulate object structures, apply business logic and prepare the object to be saved in the repository.
+The impl subfolder (src/main/java/services/impl) contains the classes that implement the interfaces.
+*- repositories (src/main/java/repositories):* Contains repository interfaces responsible for receiving data from the services and executing SQL commands on the database to save objects.
+The impl subfolder (src/main/java/repositories/impl) contains the classes that implement the interfaces, with dependencies on the configuration class from the config package.
+*- view (src/main/java/view):* Contains the interface responsible for the main menu method, presenting the available options to the user.
+The impl subfolder (src/main/java/view/impl) contains the class that implements the interface.
+*- application (src/main/java/view/application):* Contains the class responsible for starting the application.
 It also performs dependency injection between the layers in the static main method.

-Running the Project:
+**Running the Project:**

 Importing the PostgreSQL database server:
 Install PostgreSQL 15 servers and PgAdmin 4 on your machine.